-- 11. Under s 17B, the Commissioner can demand "information" be provided.
+11. Under s 17B, the Commissioner can demand "information" be provided.
 Information includes documents, and the definition of "document" in s 3 is a broad definition that covers past, current and future technologies, including any records in electronic form.

-It includes all forms of information storage, including things that store or record information electronically.3 - 12.
-The Commissioner can require information in writing where no records are available, and the information sought is exclusively in a person's mind.4 - 13.
-This means the Commissioner can require written answers to questions relating to documents that must be provided under s 17B and written answers to other questions. - 14.
+It includes all forms of information storage, including things that store or record information electronically.

+- 12. The Commissioner can require information in writing where no records are available, and the information sought is exclusively in a person's mind.
+This means the Commissioner can require written answers to questions relating to documents that must be provided under s 17B and written answers to other questions. - 13.
+A person is not required to create new information in response to a s 17B demand. - 14.
 The Commissioner can use a s 17B notice to require taxpayers or third parties to provide information.
-Third parties include (but are not limited to): - employers; - banks or financial institutions; - tax agents; and
+Third parties include (but are not limited to): - employers; - banks or financial institutions; - tax agents; and - government agencies. - 15.
+Only the recipient of a s 17B notice is required to provide information in response to the notice.
+The Commissioner cannot require a person other than the person named in the notice to also provide information in response to the notice.
+However, see [22] to [25] for when information held by another person will be treated as being within a recipient's possession, knowledge or control.